tdg5/stats-learning-notes/chapter-09-support-vector-machines.md

 When class boundaries are non-linear, the feature space can be enlarged using functions of the predictors such as quadratic, cubic, or interaction terms to address the non-linearity.
-However, computations can become unmanageable in the support vector classifier case and because of this, support vector machines were introduced to allow for enlarging the feature space used by the support vector classifier in a way that leads to efficient calculations.
+However, computations can become unmanageable in the support vector classifier case and because of this, [support vector machines][glossary-support-vector-machine] were introduced to allow for enlarging the feature space used by the support vector classifier in a way that leads to efficient calculations.

 The support vector machine is an extension of the support vector classifier that results from enlarging the feature space using kernels to accommodate a